-Led by Scott, this popular program runs March-October.
+This popular program runs May – October.
 Hikes range from 2-4 miles, and we usually walk on sidewalks or cleared paths and trails.
-Costs, which include transportation and leadership, range from $12-20.
+Costs, which include transportation and leadership range from $12-20.
 Hikes fill quickly, so check the Senior Calendar and be sure to sign up right away!

 This 15-20 minute exercise video aims to help you strengthen the muscles needed to help prevent a fall.
 There is no charge for this exercise that takes place in the main hall Mondays, Wednesdays, and Fridays at 10:30am, unless otherwise noted on the Senior Calendar.